ConfederacyOfGaia/Gaia/players-guide.md

 ### Rests

 We will use a variation on the the gritty realism rules:
-- A ***breather*** is a 15 minute uninterrupted period of downtime, and you can choose to expend a single hit die.
+- A ***breather*** is a 15 minute uninterrupted period of downtime, during which you can choose to expend a single hit die.
 - A ***short rest*** is 8 hours, with no more than a 30 minute interruption.
 - A ***long rest*** is 7 days of uninterrupted downtime in a safe place, where *safe* means there is no chance of random encounters.